openhab/website/blog/2022-12-19-openhab-3-4-release.md

 ### Keyword spotting (KS) and Speech-to-Text (STT)

 Recent contributions brought keyword spotting (KS) to openHAB.
-The mission of the KS services is to continually process an audio source in order to detect a configured keyword, to then start a dialog cycle (voice recognition -> command interpretation -> spoken response).
+The mission of the KS services is to continually process an audio source in order to detect a configured keyword and to then start a dialog cycle (voice recognition -> command interpretation -> spoken response).

 Two different KS services are available for openHAB right now: The [Porcupine Keyword Spotter](https://www.openhab.org/addons/voice/porcupineks/) and the [Rustpotter Keyword Spotter](https://www.openhab.org/addons/voice/rustpotterks/).